bikeindex/bike_index/README.markdown

 To contribute, sign up for an account there and ask to be added to the project as a translator.

-**Non-English translation files should be treated as read-only.** We sync these with our translation.io project
+**Non-English translation files should be treated as read-only.** We sync these with our translation.io project.

 If you modify the English translation file [config/locales/en.yml](config/locales/en.yml), run: